HCL-TECH-SOFTWARE/domino-c-api-docs/docs/reference/Data/ABORTCHECKPROC.md

 ```
 #include <design.h>
 ```

+**Definition :**

+typedef STATUS (LNCALLBACKPTR ABORTCHECKPROC)(void);

 **Description :**

 Definition of a pointer to a user defined callback function that will check abort status.
 This function requires no parameters.

 **See Also :**
 [DesignRefresh](/domino-c-api-docs/reference/Func/DesignRefresh)